-WriteMapper — Get from idea 💭 to final draft 📄 in no time using mind maps on Mac.
+WriteMapper — Get from idea to final draft in no time using mind maps on your computer.

-The Mac app that helps anyone with writing deadlines
+The desktop app that helps anyone with writing deadlines

-quickly and easily produce drafts using mind maps.
+quickly and easily produce text documents using mind maps.

-In doing so, you get a comprehensive yet clear picture of what's going on in your content 👌.
+In doing so, you get a comprehensive yet clear picture of what's going on in your content.
 And, if you need to rearrange your writing sequences or move stuff around, it's as simple as drag and drop.

 Try writing using a mind map

-Try brainstorming on your Mac
+Try brainstorming on your computer

 Try the distraction-free writing experience

-WriteMapper uses the nested structure of a mind map to automatically create and export a text document 📄 for you, right in your Mac's file system.
+WriteMapper uses the nested structure of a mind map to automatically create and export a text document for you, right in your computer's file system.
 You can choose from a variety of file formats, including Markdown, HTML, Microsoft Word, plain text and Rich Text Format.

 Try exporting a WriteMap in action